-Founded in 1904, the ISP brought together at the time the Pasteur Institute of Brabant and the Institute of Hygiene and Epidemiology.
-For over a century it has served as a reference in the field of public health and its expertise is widely recognised both in Belgium and abroad.
+Founded in 2003, the ISP brought together at the time the Pasteur Institute of Brabant and the Institute of Hygiene and Epidemiology, both of them looking back on more than a century of history as a reference in public health.

 CERVA was officially established in 1997 but its institutions have existed since the early 1900s.
 It focuses on the safety of food production, veterinary health and public health.

 Given their complementary activities, the merger between the ISP and the CERVA in 2018 has allowed for a streamlining of their human and material resources while offering a global response to the health challenges posed by today’s society.
 Sciensano is based on the ‘One Health’ concept whereby human health, animal health and environmental management are intrinsically linked.
 Sciensano seeks to decipher the mechanisms governing interactions between humans, animals and the environment to prevent, assess and minimise threats to public health.

 A look back over the key events that have marked its history.

 The Pasteur Institute of Brabant was the only institute in Belgium to carry out research on the rabies virus.
 Patients infected with this disease could be treated free of charge at the Institute.
 Following the efforts of researchers for more than 100 years, rabies in Belgium was eradicated in 2001.

 Creation of the IRC, the forerunner of the CERVA